nuvla/documentation/docs/nuvla/user-guide/customize-apps.md

 ## Uploading Containers

 Nuvla can use any image that has been uploaded to any Docker repository.
 By default, Nuvla expects Docker Hub.
-If you have an account on Docker Hub, you can create an organization to hold your "repositories", each of which holds multiple tagged versions of an image.
+If you have an account on Docker Hub, you can create an organisation to hold your "repositories", each of which holds multiple tagged versions of an image.

 The process is straightforward: